chinamike65/hugo-tuolesi/content/book4/book4en.md

 There are three types of Nirvana: Nirvana with remainder, Nirvana without remainder, and Nirvana without abiding.

+##### （1）Nirvana with Remainder

-(1) A practitioner of residual nirvana who is liberated before passing away is called residual nirvana, nirvana.
+A practitioner of residual nirvana who is liberated before passing away is called residual nirvana.

 The passing away here refers to the death of the practitioner in this life.

 That is to say, the afflictions have been cut off, but the human being is still alive, the flesh and the body are still there, and the liberation at this time is called residual nirvana.

-For example, the saints such as Sari, Tzu, and Muggallana were ordinary people when they first met Buddha Shakyamuni.
-After the Buddha taught them the Dharma, they eliminated their afflictions through practice and attained the status of Arhat. .
+For example, the saints such as Sariputra, and Muggallana were ordinary people when they first met Buddha Shakyamuni.
+After the Buddha taught them the Dharma, they eliminated their afflictions through practice and attained the status of Arhat.

 From the day they become Arhats to the stage before passing away, it is called Nirvana.

+##### (2) Nirvana without Remainder

-(2) Nirvana without remnants not only cuts off the afflictions and liberation, but also does not even have the body brought by the karma of the previous life, that is Nirvana without residue.
+Nirvana without remainder not only cuts off the afflictions and liberation, but also does not even have the body brought by the karma of the previous life, that is Nirvana without residue.

 That is to say, after passing away, letting go of the physical body and walking away with the light body with wisdom consciousness is nirvana without remainder.